 Aarathi Krishnan is the Senior Advisor for Strategic Foresight at the UN Development Programme.
 She works at the intersections of applied foresight and anticipatory systems.
 She is an affiliate at the Berkman Klein Center for Internet and Society at Harvard University as well as a technology and human rights fellow at Harvard's Carr Center for Technology and Human Rights, where she works on foresight and decolonial technology ethics in humanitarian technology governance.

-She will be joined on stage by Professor Genevieve Liveley, Professor of Classics and Turing Fellow at the University of Bristol and Ben Yeoh, playwright and global equities investor.
+She will be joined on stage by Professor Genevieve Liveley, Professor of Classics and Turing Fellow at the University of Bristol, Ben Yeoh, playwright and global equities investor, and Ella Saltmarshe, co-founder of The Long Time Project.
 CSER Deputy Director Jess Bland will chair the discussion and has put together a set of resources that set the scene for this event.

-Due to venue capacity, only those selecting 'In Person Attendance' tickets will be able to attend the lecture in person at a central Cambridge venue to be announced.
+Due to venue capacity, only those selecting 'In Person Attendance' tickets will be able to attend the lecture in person at the Babbage Lecture Theatre.